 - the number of store views.

 First, we must make sure that both the client and our team understand the complexity of the task ahead.
-For a clear picture of the amount of work, we analyze the migration scope by estimating the following factors:
+FWe create a Magento migration plan and analyze the migration scope by estimating the following factors:

-- the current technical functionality of the website (third-party extensions, integrations with different ERPs and CRMs, custom themes, Magento core customizations, etc);
+- the current technical functionality of the website (third-party extensions, integrations with different and , , Magento core customizations, etc);

 - the size of the store, as well as the number of storefronts and domains in use;